CYCLING IS BACK IN DEATH VALLEY!

 Please read our registration and cancellation policies; and everything below before signing up.
 Our DVNP permit imposes various restrictions and requires that we enforce very strict rules.
 We need all participants to understand and agree to respect and abide by the rules of this event.

-Jerseys are to available to purchase during registration until August 14th.
+Jerseys are to available to purchase during registration until September 15th.
 Thereafter you may purchase for $80 at the event.
-If we don’t have your size, you may order it for delivery by mail after the event.

-The Ranch at Furnace Creek Resort.
-Our group rate for 2016 is $150 per night (plus resort fees/taxes) for a standard room with two queens.
-We’re waiting for the group rate code – please stand by.
-Call (760) 786-2345 and request group block code ???
-(Planet Ultra group).
-The discount expires September 15th, so please make your reservations early.
+The Oasis At Death Valley (formerly Furnace Creek Ranch).
+Our group rate for 2018 is $165 per night (plus resort fees/taxes) for a standard room with two queens.
+Call (760) 786-2345 and request group block code 773721 (Planet Ultra group).
+The discount expires October 10th, so please make your reservations early.
 For those who prefer to camp, The Ranch has a private RV Resort and campground; and there are 9 National Park Service campgrounds ranging from full hookups to primitive.

 7am wave starts of 20 riders in increments 2 minutes (based on recommendations by Death Valley National Park staff)